 How to program eccentrics into your routine: Make a goal of making each negative last 10-seconds.
 (So when 5-seconds have passed, you are only half-way down.)
 When you are finally able to do a couple “real” pull ups, you can finish your sets off with the negatives!
 So if you’re aiming for 3 sets of 8 but can only do 2 pull ups, then do the 2 pull ups and then finish off with 6 eccentric pull ups.

 2. Vary the intensity by modifying the incline or decline angle

 I’ll give you some examples to make this clear…

 3. Partial ROM Progression

-Example: If you can’t do a full pistol squat (single leg squat), then do a pistol squat onto a chair or a box so you end up sitting on the box.
+Example: If you can’t do a full pistol squat (single leg squat), then do a pistol squat using a chair or a box so you end up sitting on the chair or box.
 This way you’ll limit the ROM of the exercise and be able to strengthen the area you could handle.
 As you get stronger, you could use a lower box until eventually you don’t need the box at all.